toddself/blog.selfassembled.org/data/cloudflared-pihole.md

 [Timer]
 Persistent=true
-OnCalendar=* *-*-01 2:56
-RandomizeDelaySec=1h
+OnCalendar=monthly

 [Install]
 WantedBy=timers.target
 ```

 This will check for a renewal once a month.
-You'll want to enable this timer: `systemctl enable lego-acme.timer`
+You'll want to enable and start this timer: `systemctl enable lego-acme.timer && systemctl start lego-acme.timer`

 I also added a renew hook to the script to restart lighttpd after the cert has been renewed: